chaoscreater/Shizuku/README.md

 Previously, the workaround was to change the USB mode to **Charge Only**.
 This wasn't ideal because you'd have to constantly switch between USB modes, or create a MacroDroid/Tasker automation to do it.

 This issue should now be fixed, at least on my **Lenovo tablet and OPPO phone**.
+However, changing between **Charge Only** and **File Transfer** mode could have an impact for another feature described below.

 **Caveat:** Wireless Debugging must remain enabled.